keltoumboukra/SamplePoolingForNGS/README.md

 * OutputFiles:
     * ExceptionsReport.csv: Report specifying wells excluded from the processing (e.g empty wells)
     * ProcessingDetails.csv: File containing the details of the data processing stages for each sample
-    * EchoFile.csv or BeckmanFile.csv: Echo or Beckman ready file containing volumes of samples to be pipetted into the final pool
+    * EchoFile.csv or BeckmanFile.csv or BeckmanPacBioFile: Echo or Beckman ready file containing volumes of samples to be pipetted into the final pool

 ### Part 3: Generation of samples volumes for pooling